Ocean Plastic Pollution

 You can find all of our scientific publications here.

 Our research team is currently busy with data-calibration of our ocean plastic transport model and analysis of persistent organic pollutants on plastics.
-These publications will be added throughout the year of 2017.
+These will be submitted in 2017 and published early 2018.

 - Will The Ocean Cleanup publish more research results in the future?